Noisy Stabilizer Formalism: Introduction

-However, in realistic situations, one also must deal with noise, imperfections and decoherence and wants to analyse the performance of protocols under such circumstances.
-In these situations, a description of the system in terms of pure states is not sufficient - one needs to use density matrices to take errors and noise processes into account.
-This does not only square the required number of parameters but makes also the description of operations, and their action on density matrices, more complicated and costly.
+However, in realistic situations, one also must deal with noise, imperfections and decoherence and wants to analyze the performance of protocols under such circumstances.
+In these situations, a description of the system in terms of pure states is not sufficient; one needs to use density matrices to take errors and noise processes into account.
+This not only squares the required number of parameters but also makes the description of operations, as well as their action on density matrices, more complicated and costly.
 Furthermore, it is often not clear how to extend a formalism that is valid for pure states to mixed states.

 Here we extend the stabilizer formalism to such realistic situations and show how to deal with specific noise processes, namely (quasi) local noise processes and imperfect measurements that are diagonal in the Pauli basis.
-The rules used to update the resulting state after Pauli measurements and Clifford operations can also be utilised to update Pauli noise operators that act on such stabilizer states.
-That is, we follow each of the noise operators after Pauli measurements and Clifford operations and obtain its effective description on the final state.
+The rules used to update the resulting state after Pauli measurements and Clifford operations can also be utilized to update Pauli noise operators that act on such stabilizer states.
+That is, we follow each of the noise operators after Pauli measurements and Clifford operations and obtain their effective description on the final state.
 This is done in addition to the update of the initial pure state.
-To this aim we make use of the following facts: (i) the action of any Pauli operator on a graph state can be expressed, up to a phase, in terms of commuting $\sigma_z$ operators only; (ii) any local noise process can be made diagonal in the Pauli basis, and is then described by a constant number of Pauli noise operators; (iii) updates of noise operators under Clifford operations and Pauli measurements are efficient, and the final noise operators only act on a system whose size is given by the number of qubits of the final state.
-For Pauli-diagonal maps, it suffices to update the maps independently.
-That is, for a graph state of size $n$ that is affected by local noise, noisy Clifford operations and $n-m$ noisy Pauli measurements, one can describe the final resulting state of $m$ qubits with an overhead that is linear in the size of the initial state $n$, but exponential in $m$, the size of the target state.
+To this aim we make use of the following facts: (i) The action of any Pauli operator on a graph state can be expressed, up to a phase, in terms of commuting $\sigma_z$ operators only; (ii) any local noise process can be made diagonal in the Pauli basis and is then described by a constant number of Pauli noise operators; (iii) updates of noise operators under Clifford operations and Pauli measurements are efficient and the final noise operators only act on a system whose size is given by the number of qubits of the final state.
+For Pauli diagonal maps, it suffices to update the maps independently.
+That is, for a graph state of size $n$ that is affected by local noise, noisy Clifford operations and $n-m$ noisy Pauli measurements, one can describe the final resulting state of $m$ qubits with an overhead that is linear in the size of the initial state $n$ but exponential in $m$, the size of the target state.